-Acquira recently acquired Anderson Electric & Plumbing which is based in Bentonville.
+Acquira recently acquired an HVAC business based in Bentonville.
 When Hayden went to visit the company for the first time he was instantly struck by the culture and economy of the area.

 “It's very much an oasis in Arkansas.
 It's kind of like Austin in Texas,” he says.